wpwoodjr/Stereo-Image-Combiner/README.md

 - **Drag and Drop Interface**: Simply drag and drop your images onto the application
 - **Live Preview**: See how your combined image will look as you adjust settings
 - **Customizable Gap**: Adjust the space between images from 0 to 200 pixels
-- **Background Color Selection**: Choose any color for the space between and around your images
+- **Background Color Selection**: Choose any color for the space between your images
 - **Image Swapping**: Easily change the order of images with a single click
 - **Scalable Preview**: Adjust the preview size without affecting the final output
 - **High-Quality Export**: Save the combined image in PNG format at full resolution